asminpaudel141/java-100program/README.md

 # 55.Write a Java program to implement inheritance
 # 56.Write a Java program to implement inheritance
 # 57.Write a Java program to implement inheritance
 # 58.Write a Java program to implement inheritance
+# 59.Write a Java program to implement inheritance